-When operating a webstore on Magento, or any other online platform, eCommerce product pages are what influence customers the most.
+When operating a webstore on Magento, or any other platform such as WordPress, eCommerce product pages are what influence customers the most.

 In fact, those who find product pages first when browsing webstores end up making purchases around 8% of the time.
 Since the global Ecommerce conversion rate is somewhere between 2-3% right now, that means people who come across a business’ other pages first are about three times less likely to take any action.